timescale/docs/timescaledb/overview/release-notes/index.md

 The current GA (Generally Available) version is 2.2.1.

-One of the most significant changes in TimescaleDB 2.0 is support for horizontally scale-out TimescaleDB running across many nodes.
-You can read more about our architecture and design for distributed hypertables [here][multinode-intro], and follow [these instructions][multinode-setup] to setup your own multi-node TimescaleDB cluster.
+You can read more about our architecture and design for distributed hypertables [here][distributed-hypertables].

-### Latest release

-Currently, the latest Generally Available (GA) release is TimescaleDB 2.1.
+If you have questions about distributed hypertables, join our #multinode channel on [community slack](https://slack.timescale.com/) for installation details and follow these [setup instructions][distributed-hypertables-setup].

+In addition to multi-node, we've also reassessed how some core functionality works, and, as a result, made APIs simpler and more consistent, while also empowering users with more control and flexibility to customize behaviors to suit your needs.
+Some of these API updates are **breaking changes**.

-What's new in TimescaleDB 2.2.1:
+### What's new in TimescaleDB 2.2.1:

 Skip Scan optimization on single node and multinode.
 This feature offers significant improvements in performance of `SELECT` queries with `DISTINCT ON`.